-Each day, we'd carry it outside, having to lift it over our kitchen counter-tops to get it around corners.
+Each day, we'd carry it outside, having to lift it over our kitchen counter-tops to get it around the corners.
 This was by FAR the most difficult part for me.
 As Dane constantly likes to remind me, I'm a little vertically challenged.
 I'm just under 5'2" and have not a serious amount of upper body strength.
 So lifting this heavy table top proved to be a little difficult for me, but in my most humble opinion, I think I handled it like a boss. ;)

 LESSON 3: PRICE IT BEFORE YOU BUY IT